 I received my Master’s Degree in Counseling Psychology with a focus in Marriage and Family Therapy from Lewis & Clark College in 2011.

 Prior to establishing my own practice, I worked in a number of settings including residential, intensive outpatient and day treatment levels of care.
-I have spent the last three years treating anxiety related disorders in an outpatient setting while also pursuing clinical trainings with a focus in behavioral therapies.
+I have spent the last six years treating anxiety related disorders in an outpatient setting while also pursuing clinical trainings with a focus in behavioral therapies.
 I am a member of the International OCD Foundation (IOCDF) and the Anxiety and Depression Association of America (ADAA).

 When I am not working with clients, I love spending time with family and friends enjoying the great Pacific Northwest.
 I live here in the Portland area with my husband, our two young daughters and our dog, Juniper.
 We enjoy camping, skiing, traveling and cooking together.